patricegautier/unifiZabbix/README.md

 ### {$UNIFI_SMOOTHING_PERIOD}
 I have this set to '10m'

-Those last two are used to create moving averages that make graphs far easier to read.
+Those last two are used to create moving averages that make graphs  easier to read.